watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 PCE is a controller that provides SR Policy.
 As an Active Stateful PCE, it establishes sessions with all PEs in an SR domain and manages SFCs.
 SR Policies MUST support both explicit and dynamic paths.
-For dynamic path, Constrained Shortest Path First (CSPF) consider not only SFC but also QoS.
+For dynamic path, Constrained Shortest Path First (CSPF) considers not only SFC but also QoS.

 It acquires the Traffic Engineering Database (TED) of the SR domain using BGP-LS and deploys SR Policies via PCEP {{!RFC5440}} or BGP SR Policy {{!I-D.draft-ietf-idr-segment-routing-te-policy}}.
-The BGP-LS service segment is required to calculate dynamic paths based on state of service segments and network functions.
+The BGP-LS service segment is required to calculate dynamic paths based on the state of service segments and network functions.

 ## Classification Rule Controller
 A Classification Rule Controller determines flows to apply specific SFC.

-The classification results are advertised to each SRv6 SR Source nodes as a set of flow, endpoints and color with an extended protocol based on BGP Flowspec defined in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.
+The classification results are advertised to each SRv6 SR Source node as a set of flow, endpoints, and color with an extended protocol based on BGP Flowspec defined in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.

 # Management Plane
 A management plane is responsible for configuring network function instances, monitoring resources, and collecting network metrics.